 For all the scrutiny that the production floor and logistics receives, it’s easy to overlook the unique back-office struggles that are common to manufacturing-based businesses.
 As a manufacturer, keeping cash flow in balance is an ongoing challenge.

-Here’s a look at three of the top challenges:
+Here’s a look at the top challenges:

 Extending more flexible payment terms